KoldBrewEd/api4graphql-mcp/README.md

    - URL: `http://localhost:3000/mcp`
 2. In the chat, type:
    ```
-   Show me all countries and their capitals
+   Show me all stock items with color, brand, and unit price
    ```
    or
    ```
-   Use the query-graphql tool with: { "query": "query { countries { name capital } }" }
+   Use the query-graphql tool with: { "query": "query { dimension_stock_items(first: 10) { items { StockItemKey StockItem Color Brand UnitPrice } } }" }
    ```
 3. View the results in the chat.

 ## Customization

-- To change the backend GraphQL API, update the `GRAPHQL_ENDPOINT` constant in `src/mcpServer.js`.
+- To change the backend GraphQL API for public APIs, update the `GRAPHQL_ENDPOINT` constant in `mcpServer_publicAPI.js`.
+- For Microsoft Fabric, update your `.env` file with the correct credentials and endpoint.
 - You can add more MCP tools by registering them with `server.tool`.

 ## Troubleshooting